LashawnFofung/FO-Tread-Bikes/Dashboard/Dashboard.md

 <b>Research And Development (R&D) Investment</b>

 FO Treads Bikes made substantial and increasing investments in R&D, with significant outlays in Quarter 4 and Quarter 6, totaling over $2.3 million in the final quarter.
 This reflects a strong commitment to future innovation.
+Notably, the investment in Quarter 4 likely focused on cutting-edge advancements, including the development of new carbon fiber technology, designed to be enriched for lighter and stronger bikes.
+R&D efforts also encompassed innovations like 11-speed (1 x 11) gears and practical accessories such as pedal-powered phone/device charging.

 <img src="https://github.com/LashawnFofung/FO-Tread-Bikes/blob/main/Dashboard/Image/Research%20and%20Development%20(R%26D)%20Investment.png" width="600" alt="R&D Investment">